Last Updated: 3 November 2025

 Campervan Insulation

-Proper insulation is crucial for retaining heat in your campervan – there’s no point fixing up your heating system, or investing in a new heater, if all that warmth is going to escape straight away.
+Given that a camper is, in essence, a large metal box, proper insulation is crucial for retaining heat in your campervan – there’s no point fixing up your heating system, or investing in a new heater, if all that warmth is going to escape straight away!

-Without adequate insulation, any heat generated will quickly be drawn out of your camper, making it difficult to maintain a comfortable interior temperature.
+Without proper insulation fitted in your camper, any heat generated will quickly be drawn away as it comes into contact with the cold metal body of your vehicle, making it difficult to maintain a comfortable interior temperature.

 There are a whole host of different options when it comes to choosing the insulation material you’re going to use, each with slightly different properties.
 You’ll need to review what the best options are for your vehicle, budget, and needs.